laminas/laminas-mvc/docs/book/plugins.md

   the assembled URL.
 - Set the status code of the `Response` object to one of the 3xx HTTP statuses.

 The `Redirect` plugin does this work for you.
-It offers three methods:
+It offers four methods:

 - `toRoute(string $route = null, array $params = [], array $options = [], bool $reuseMatchedParams = false) : Laminas\Http\Response`:
   Redirects to a named route, using the provided `$params` and `$options` to